ucsb-seclab/autofacts/README.md

 ```

 __Note:__ As the insertion logic is random, running the pass multiple times might insert facts at different places i.e., different functions and basic blocks.

+## Dataset

+We have generated dataset for few programs and they are present under folder: `sample_dataset`